buildbot/buildbot/master/docs/manual/cfg-changesources.rst

 trunk would be checked out using ``http://divmod.org/svn/Divmod/trunk/Quotient``.

-Now suppose we want to have an :class:`SVNPoller` that only cares about the Nevow trunk.
+Now suppose we want to have an :bb:chsrc:`SVNPoller` that only cares about the Nevow trunk.
 This case looks just like the :samp:`{PROJECT}/{BRANCH}` layout described earlier::